 - Click Sign Out on the bottom left of the window.
 Note: If you use Find My Mac, you’ll need to turn this off first.
 Just uncheck the box next to Find My Mac on the list in the iCloud tab.

-While signing out of iCloud disconnects your Mac from Apple’s cloud servers, you’ll need to do the same thing with iTunes.
+While signing out of iCloud disconnects your Mac from Apple’s cloud servers, you’ll need to do the same thing with iTunes on older macOS versions.
 Here’s how:

 - Launch iTunes and go to Account > Authorizations.